 The Tripogryph could be used as search and rescue vehicle to travel over all kinds of surfaces.
 I’m thinking about the bayou, the everglades, beaches, deserts, vast stretches of tundra, etc. Its flexible legs that double as wings could adapt to slight ground variations and its gliding capability would allow it to cover long distances.

-I would like to thank Ray Mattison from Design Eye-Q who created the renderings of the Tripogryph concept.
-Ray is based near Duluth, Minnesota, USA.
+The Tripogryph concept was imagined in March 2015 by Charles Bombardier and the images were created by Ray Mattison from Design Eye-Q. Ray is based near Duluth, Minnesota, USA.
 He studied at the College for Creative Studies, and he has worked for Cirrus Aircraft and Exodus Machines.
 Ray also created the images of the Icarus wingless aircraft and Argentic search and rescue concepts.